-5 Personal Supervision Individual/Group
+6 Personal Supervision Individual/Group

-- 5.1 Personal supervision, either individually or in a group, provides the opportunity for the supervisee to present their work in practice to scrutiny with the aim of improving clinical knowledge, skills and competence. - 5.2 Providing supervision is also included in this category. - 5.3 Providing a formal second opinion to, or receiving a formal second opinion from, a peer is also considered to be a peer review activity in this category. - 5.4 CPD participants should record all hours engaged in personal supervision and have those records signed by the supervisor/supervisee as verification for participation in this aspect of peer review.
+- 6.1 Personal supervision, either individually or in a group, provides the opportunity for the supervisee to present their work in practice to scrutiny with the aim of improving clinical knowledge, skills and competence. - 6.2 Providing supervision is also included in this category. - 6.3 Supervision can either be given to or received by a specialist psychiatrist. - 6.4 Supervision of registrars is not a peer review activity but may be claimed under Teaching Activities (Section 4). - 6.5 Supervision of a Fellow in Training is peer review activity. - 6.6 CPD participants should record all hours engaged in personal supervision and have those records signed by the supervisor/supervisee as verification for participation in this aspect of peer review.
 This document should be uploaded to the My CPD online system.